 |Walking to the Old Mill|

-Walking along the river, the freezing temperature of winter was more obvious, as the stunning blue skies reflected back from both the fast flowing waters, and, in shallower, stiller areas, thick sheets of ice that had formed over night.
+Walking along the river, the freezing temperature of winter was more obvious.
+The stunning blue skies reflected back from both the fast flowing waters, and, in shallower, calmer areas, thick sheets of ice; that had formed over night.

 |Looking at the river ice|

 |The Great Ouse as it winds past Stony Stratford.|